riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ## Function Multi-version

 Function multi-versioning(FMV) provides an approach to selecting the appropriate function according to the runtime environment.
+The final binary may contain all versions of the function, with the compiler generating all supported versions and the runtime selecting the appropriate one.

 This feature is triggered by `target_version/target_clones` function attribute.